kaushikrahul1993/kaushikrahul1993/README.md

 **Bhabha Atomic Research Centre (BARC)**
 *2015 – 2022*

-Led the development of impact-resistant hazardous material transportation casks in compliance with **IAEA SSR-6** standards.
+Led the development of impact-resistant hazardous material transportation casks in compliance with IAEA SSR6 standards, using CAD for prototyping and FEA and Monte Carlo simulations, followed by experimental validation under simulated impact and drop conditions.
-Key responsibilities include:
-- CAD-based design and prototyping
-- Structural, thermal, and impact analysis using FEA
-- Monte Carlo simulations for safety assessment
-- Experimental validation under simulated impact and drop conditions

 ---